 Here’s an idea for what you can do with your mandalas: cut them up and work them into a journal.
 Here I cut up the mandala that I colored in Episode 3: How to Use Colored Pencils.

 I painted the background, drew some lines, and filled the page with words of encouragement that I received from members of the 100 Mandalas Community.
 Collect compliments, accolades, words of thanks in your journal.
 Your journal will serve as a good place to retreat at those times when you need a little pep talk.

 The last idea that I shared in the video is an idea that my friend Susi Richardson posted on Facebook in December.
 Alter a jar and then tuck in notes throughout the year of the blessings and accomplishments.
 At the end of the year Susi’s tradition is to read through the blessings from the year on New Years Eve.

 I love this idea!
-I design my label to include mandalas and the affirmation from my podcast episode one: I am open to the blessings and surprises in life.
+I designed my label to include mandalas and this affirmation: I am open to the blessings and surprises in life.